mhilbrunner/swade-sundries/README.md

 Adds links to an item's original compendium source item in the item sheet's header buttons and/or in the context menu of the item's chat cards for GMs and/or players.

+## Apply damage for free-form rolls

+A new chat context menu entry allows GMs to convert non-damage rolls to damage rolls.
+This can be useful to use the system's Damage Applicator for free-form rolls.

 ## Roll Reminders

 ![Roll reminders sexample screenshot](.github/asset/roll-reminders.webp)